Azure-Samples/gpt-video-analysis-in-a-box/README.md

 ## User Story

 ![gpt4v-user-story](./media/GPT4V-with-ADF-story.jpg)
-Azure Open AI GPT-4 Turbo with Vision (AOAI GPT-4V) allows you to analyze your own videos to gain insights from your images and videos without needing to develop and train your own model, which can be a time and cost consuming process.
+Azure Open AI GPT-4 Turbo with Vision (AOAI GPT-4V) allows you to gain insights from your images and videos without needing to develop and train your own model, which can be a time and cost consuming process.
 This opens up a multitude of test cases for different industries including:

 - Assessing videos or images provided for insurance claims
 - Identifying product defects in a manufacturing process